-- a cost/benefit analysis of the possible outsourcing will be conducted and the business case associated with such possible outsourcing will be reviewed by the appropriate governing body of SGRI; - the outsourcing of a critical or important function will be supervised by a process owner for the entire duration of the outsourcing; - the process owner will carry out adequate financial, technical and compliance and regulatory due diligences; - a specific review of existing or potential sub-outsourcing relationships will be carried out;

-- a review of the adequacy of the service provider contingency plan will be conducted; - an outsourcing agreement will be executed including specific provisions allowing SGRI to adequately control and monitor the quality of the critical or important functions outsourced;
+- a cost/benefit analysis of the possible outsourcing will be conducted taking into account the specificities of the critical or important function or activity considered, and the business case associated with such possible outsourcing will be reviewed by the appropriate governing body of SGRI; - the outsourcing of a critical or important function will be supervised by a process owner for the entire duration of the outsourcing; - the process owner will carry out adequate financial, technical and compliance and regulatory due diligences, including a review of the service provider's internal control framework and a check of any potential conflicts of interests. - a specific review of existing or potential sub-outsourcing relationships will be carried out; - a review of the adequacy of the service provider contingency plan will be conducted; - an outsourcing agreement shall include specific provisions as per the Solvency II Directive and as per the specific regulatory additional requirements, if any, applying to the Critical or Important Function or Activity considered (e.g. cloud outsourcing), including provisions allowing the SGRI to adequately control and monitor the quality of the Critical or Important Functions or Activities outsourced. - SGRI shall notify the Central Bank of Ireland, (supervisory regulatory authority) prior to entering into this outsourcing relationship, in accordance with relevant regulations.